These morning routine hacks can get you ready for a productive day

 It's full of new hopes and new challenges!
 If you're like me, I am pretty sure you want to kick off the month feeling fine ma meh!
 But we all have busy days, I-want-to-stay-in-bed days, and I don’t-know-what-the-hell-i-am-doing-today days.
 Yet there are always things to do, people to see, places to go and responsibilities to see too.
 It can get crazy managing all our life commitments.

-For a constantly absent-minded person, having a routine grounds me and provides me a sense of focus for the day.
-It enforces a sense of discipline because i know exactly what follows what some of the time.
-The truth is you’re more prepared for the day depending on what you do to START the day.
+For a constantly absent-minded person, having a routine grounds me and provides me with a sense of focus for the day.
+It enforces a sense of discipline because I know exactly what follows what some of the time.
+The truth is you’re more prepared for the day depending on what you do to start the day.
 So here’s what mine looks like :

-Listening to a morning podcast : My love for podcasts, albeit recent, has just shot through the roof.
+Listening to a morning podcast: My love for podcasts, albeit recent, has just shot through the roof.
 I made it a part of my morning routine because it doesn’t only drag me out of bed, it gets my mind active on matters that interest me right away.
-So even it takes 30 minutes to get out off bed, it is 30 minutes used on catching up on things i find interesting.
-Podcasts feel like a you’re reading your favorite book or television series which automatically puts me in a great mood.
-There will be a follow up article on my favorite podcasts soon!
+So even it takes 30 minutes to get out of bed, it is 30 minutes used on catching up on things I find interesting.
+Podcasts feel like you’re reading your favourite book or television series which automatically puts me in a great mood.
+There will be a follow-up article on my favourite podcasts soon!

-5 minute journal : I love to journal which comes easy to me because i love to write.
-Unfortunately i can’t do that fully in the morning when you’re pressed for time.
+5-minute journal: I love to journal which comes easily to me because I love to write.
+Unfortunately, i can’t do that fully in the morning when you’re pressed for time.
 So I use Moodnotes, which allows you to do a quick check in what your thoughts are ahead of the day.
 It also has a feature that allows you to rethink and re-evaluate your thinking patterns if you are in a negative space.
 This takes all of 3-5 minutes to do.
 Basically, journaling allows you to document and see how far you’ve come with your mental strength and decisions.

-Work ya body! – Nothing wakes you up better than a good work out.
-Now, not everyone go to the gym conveniently.
+Work ya body! - Nothing wakes you up better than a good work out.
+Now, not everyone goes to the gym conveniently.
 And if you’re gym-shy like me, you’re in luck because there are so many good home-workout videos channels like youtube as well health and fitness workout mobile application apps available.
-If you are a beginner, a thirty minute walk/run session with Leslie Sansone can get you started.
+If you are a beginner, a thirty-minute walk/run session with Leslie Sansone can get you started.

 What do your routines look like?
 Pray do share!